Brexit: information and updates for staff

 The Mayor of Bristol's message

-Watch a video of Bristol Mayor Marvin Rees speaking to students and staff in June 2016 about the importance of internationalism for Bristol - both the city and the University.
+Watch a video of Bristol Mayor Marvin Rees speaking to students and staff in June 2016 about the importance of internationalism for Bristol.

 A regularly updated resource from Universities UK on Brexit and higher education.